Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Thrown/Winter Fang Attack.md

   - "[[Elusive Zephyr Strike]]"
 ---
 *The Terrestrial’s weapon is chilled by her deadly intent, numbing flesh as it strikes.*
 This Charm can supplement a decisive attack or a gambit.
-If the attack deals damage or the gambit succeeds, the enemy loses [[Initiative]] equal to !!the10sonthedamagerollortheInitiativeroll,maximum!! ([[Essence]]).
+If the attack deals damage or the gambit succeeds, the enemy loses [[Initiative]] equal to the 10s on the damage roll or the Initiative roll, maximum ([[Essence]]).
 The Dragon-Blood doesn’t gain this [[Initiative]].